-Please remember that coming up with a single best of anything is pretty difficult.
+Please remember that coming up with a single best of anything is difficult.
 "Best" is a subjective thing.
 Each choice here is based on a combination of location, value, and convenience.

-Believe it or not, there is little crossover in merchandise in the cities this book covers; once you have left a destination, you may not have the luxury of another crack at a particular item, often resulting in the "Why didn't I buy more?" syndrome.
+Also note that I find little crossover in merchandise in the cities this book covers; once you have left a destination, you may not have the luxury of another crack at a particular item, often resulting in the "Why didn't I buy more?" syndrome.
+Remember the Moscow Rule of Shopping and grab it when you see it-after bargaining, of course.